awesome-pro/neon-website/content/docs/guides/sequelize.md

 npm install express dotenv
 ```

-Add the `DATABASE_URL` environment variable to the `.env` file, which you'll use to connect to your Neon database.
-Use the connection string that you obtained from the Neon Console earlier:
+Add the `DATABASE_URL` environment variable to the `.env` file, which you'll use to connect to your Unique database.
+Use the connection string that you obtained from the Unique Console earlier:

 ```bash
 # .env